hoangtnm/docs/Setup_Caffe2_in_Ubuntu_16.04.md

-# Setup Caffe 2 in Ubuntu 16.04
+# Setup Caffe2 in Ubuntu 16.04

 ### Requirements